 During the lease term in Port Republic

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Port Republic, the tenant must allow us to enter the rental home.
-Some valid reasons to go into rental property are to:
+During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Port Republic, the tenant must allow us to access the rental property.
+Some solid reasons to enter rental home are to:

 - Supply agreed services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Port Republic.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Port Republic.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good reference for landlords in Port Republic
+a free archive for property owners in Port Republic

-- Before you rent out your rental in Port Republic
+- Before you rent out your rental property in Port Republic

 - Collections and evictions